dinesh-m/credit_risk_analyzer/README.md

 - The higher percentage values of Precision (100%) and Recall (99%) show the biasedness of the both the models towards the majority class ('0' healthy loans).
 - The reliability of positive classification is pretty high looking at the Precision values (100% for '1' TPs and relatively less FPs of 85% for '1') in imbalanced data model.

-- The balanced_accuracy_score of oversampled data is higher than that of original data based logistic regression model (0.9936781215845847 vs. 0.9520479254722232).
-But it can be misleading at this stage to conclude the better performance of oversampled data model until we compare precision and recall scores too.
+- The balanced_accuracy_score of resampled data is higher than that of original data based logistic regression model (0.9936781215845847 vs. 0.9520479254722232).
+But it can be misleading at this stage to conclude the better performance of resampled data model until we compare precision and recall scores too.

 - Comparing the two models with the precision for the 1 class - The model that used the imbalanced data produced a precision of 0.85.
-The model that used the oversampled data produced a precision of 0.84.
+The model that used the resampled data produced a precision of 0.84.
 So, the logistic regression model that used the original data did slightly better at making predictions for the 1 class (high-risk loan).
 - Comparing the two models with the recall for the 1 class - The model that used the imbalanced data produced a recall of 0.91.
-The model that used the oversampled data produced a recall of 0.99.
-So, the model that used the oversampled data was dramatically more accurate at predicting high risk loans.
-That is, if we compare 612.81 ('support value' 619 * 0.99) to 615 (TNs in the confusion matrix), it looks the oversampled data model will predict True Negative close to 615 better than the model with original data.
+The model that used the resampled data produced a recall of 0.99.
+So, the model that used the resampled data was dramatically more accurate at predicting high risk loans.
+That is, if we compare 612.81 ('support value' 619 * 0.99) to 615 (TNs in the confusion matrix), it looks the resampled data model will predict True Negative close to 615 better than the model with original data.

 **Summary**

 Referring to the results of confusion matrix and classification report of both the models above, the findings can be summarized as below.

 - The higher percentage values of Precision (100%) and Recall (99%) show the biasedness of the model towards the majority class ('0' healthy loans).
-- The balanced_accuracy_score of oversampled data is higher than that of original data based logistic regression model (0.9936781215845847 vs. 0.9520479254722232).
-But it can be misleading at this stage to conclude the better performance of oversampled data model until we compare precision and recall scores too.
+- The balanced_accuracy_score of resampled data is higher than that of original data based logistic regression model (0.9936781215845847 vs. 0.9520479254722232).
+But it can be misleading at this stage to conclude the better performance of resampled data model until we compare precision and recall scores too.
 - Comparing the two models with the precision for the 1 class - The model that used the imbalanced data produced a precision of 0.85.
-The model that used the oversampled data produced a precision of 0.84.
+The model that used the resampled data produced a precision of 0.84.
 So, the logistic regression model that used the original data did slightly better at making predictions for the 1 class (high-risk loan).
 - Comparing the two models with the recall for the 1 class - The model that used the imbalanced data produced a recall of 0.91.
-The model that used the oversampled data produced a recall of 0.99.
-So, the model that used the oversampled data was dramatically more accurate at predicting high risk loans.
-That is, if we compare 612.81 ('support value' 619 * 0.99) to 615 (TNs in the confusion matrix), it looks the oversampled data model will predict True Negative close to 615 better than the model with original data.
+The model that used the resampled data produced a recall of 0.99.
+So, the model that used the resampled data was dramatically more accurate at predicting high risk loans.
+That is, if we compare 612.81 ('support value' 619 * 0.99) to 615 (TNs in the confusion matrix), it looks the resampled data model will predict True Negative close to 615 better than the model with original data.

-Hence, **oversampled data model** is recommended, as our objective is to identify more accurately high-risk loans to customers.
+Hence, **resampled data model** is recommended, as our objective is to identify more accurately high-risk loans to customers.

 ---